vizvamitra/watch_counter/README.md

 There are two major parts in working service: **storage** and **WatchCounter::HttpServer**.
 Storage is responsible for data persistance while HttpServer serves API.

 **WatchCounter::App** class is a representation of service.
-It aggregates storage and starts HttpService.
+It aggregates storage and starts HttpServer.

 **WatchCounter** module initializes and holds the only instance of App and also provides interface to configure service.